Find Free Montana Divorce Records & Dissolution Details

 Call 406.444.2685 or contact the Montana Vital Statistics Office with any questions.

-Searching Montana Counties & Cities for Divorce Records
+Turning to Montana Counties & Cities for Divorce Records

 Since letters of verification issued by the State Vital Records Office cannot be useful for official purposes such as adoption, name change or immigration requirements, interested parties must turn to the Clerk of the District Court in the county where the vital event was recorded.